 Start your staycation by sleeping in.
 Make it special by getting new sheets and easily make the bedroom look as if you are stepping into a new room.

 Gary seems to be up long before me because he is accustomed to getting up at an unheard-of time of the morning.
-If he would just sleep as long as me he would be much happier without his coffee.
+If he slept as long as I, he would be much happier without his coffee.

 2. Take a Drive

-We recently took a drive like this and Gary pointed out to me many of the places of his childhood.
+We recently took a drive like this, and Gary pointed out to me many of his childhood places.
 It was so much fun reliving it with him.

 3. Go on a picnic